hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 :::

-For every peer, the `environment` section is the set of things that you should put in front of the `iroha` command, replacing colons with equals signs.
-All the socket addresses are also given internal to the docker network, so we should replace them with `[localhost](http://localhost)` which is `127.0.0.1` on most machines.
+For every peer, the `environment` section is a set of things that you should put in front of the `iroha` command, replacing colons with equals signs.
+All the socket addresses are also given internal to the docker network, so we should replace them with `[localhost](http://localhost)`, which is `127.0.0.1` on most machines.

 ::: tip